NickGrunert/master-thesis/modules/03_truth_compare.typ

     Nevertheless, said similarity is still derived from the direction of the origin (0, 0).
     This means the algorithm still assummes an identity mapping between the two datasets, a property that, as previously discussed, is not wanted.
-    A potential solution to this issue is normalization of the data, which would result in the data falling within the full range of 0 to 1.
+    A potential solution to this issue is normalisation of the data, which would result in the data falling within the full range of 0 to 1.

     The calculation of cosine similarity on normalised data is analogous to the calculation of the Pearson coefficient @Pearson4 @Pearson2 @Pearson3.
     The Pearson coefficient is another metric of linear correlation between two datasets.